 Psychological Evaluation and Treatment

-Interventional Pain Associates believe that chronic pain can have a profound psychological effects, including feelings of hopelessness, anger, sadness, and even despair.
+Interventional Pain Associates believe that chronic pain can have a profound psychological effect, including feelings of hopelessness, anger, sadness, and even despair.
 These feelings can interfere with your ability to perform your job or your normal daily activities.

 Psychological therapy can help you to cope with the effects of pain on you and those around you.
 There are also specific psychological techniques that can actually help to reduce pain.

 Your treatment plan may include the following psychological therapies:

 5. Visual imaging